1989–90 Los Angeles Lakers season

 The 1989–90 Los Angeles Lakers season was the 42nd season for the Los Angeles Lakers in the National Basketball Association, and their 30th in Los Angeles, California.

-The Lakers drafted Yugoslavian center Vlade Divac with the 26th overall pick in the 1989 NBA draft.
+Season summary

+Off-season

+The Lakers had the 26th overall pick in the 1989 NBA draft, and selected Yugoslavian center Vlade Divac.
+During the off-season, the team signed free agent Larry Drew.
+The Lakers were coming off an NBA Finals defeat, in which they lost to the Detroit Pistons in a four-game sweep in the 1989 NBA Finals.